-Symptoms of a hip pointer
+Symptoms of a hip pointer include:

 What is a hip pointer?

-Following this type of injury a full assessment should be undertaken to rule out damage to any intra-abdominal organs.
+Following this type of injury, a full assessment should be undertaken to rule out damage to any intra-abdominal organs.

-Treatment of a hip pointer
+Treatment for a hip pointer

 What can the athlete do?

-- Ice or cold therapy can be applied for 10 minutes every hour initially reducing frequency as required.
+- Ice or cold therapy can be applied for 10 minutes every hour initially reducing the frequency as required.

-Visit a sports injury professional who can fully assess the injury to rule out any complications as stated above.
+- Visit a sports injury professional who can fully assess the injury to rule out any complications as stated above.

 What can a sports injury professional do?